MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: METHODS

 \subsection{Modified wavelet basis}

 We modify the wavelet basis to define ``white'' wavelets such that their inner product does not depend on the noise spectrum.
 Effectively, we do this by switching the order of whitening the data and representing it as a collection of wavelets.
-We represent whitened data as a sum of ``white'' wavelets $ d / \sqrt{S(f)} = d_w \rightarrow \beta_i \psi_{w,i}$ where